openframeworks/ofSite/_tutorials/03_graphics/opengl.markdown

     (0,0,1)  --->  ( m[8], m[9], m[10])
     (0,0,0)  --->  ( 0, 0, 0 )

-After that, you just add the translation onto each point so that:
+After that, you just add the translation onto each point so you get:

     (1,0,0)  --->  ( m[0], m[1], m[2] ) + ( m[12], m[13], m[14] )
     (0,1,0)  --->  ( m[4], m[5], m[6] ) + ( m[12], m[13], m[14] )
     (0,0,1)  --->  ( m[8], m[9], m[10]) + ( m[12], m[13], m[14] )
     (0,0,0)  --->  ( 0, 0, 0 ) + ( m[12], m[13], m[14] )

-Once you know this, it becomes quite easy to use matrices to position objects exactly where you need them without messing around with multiple calls to glRotate.
-Just imagine a little cube at the origin - pretend it's firmly attached to your model.
-Think about where the cube ends up as the model moves - write down where it's vertices would end up and there is your matrix.

-So, looking at this matrix:
+That may seem a bit abstract but just imagine little cube at the origin.
+Think about where the cube ends up as the matrix changes.
+For example, looking at this matrix:

     0.707, -0.707, 0,  0
     0.707,  0.707, 0,  0
     0    ,  0    , 1,  0
     0    ,  0    , 0,  1

-So, when we draw that out, the X axis of our cube is now pointing somewhere between the X and Y axes, the Y axis is pointing somewhere between Y and negative X and the Z axis hasn't moved at all.
-The entire cube has been moved 1 units in X:
+When we draw that out, the X axis of our cube is now pointing somewhere between the X and Y axes, the Y axis is pointing somewhere between Y and negative X and the Z axis hasn't moved at all.
+The entire cube has been moved 1 units in X direction and 0 in the Y and Z:

 ![img](002_images/rotation2.png)

+What you'll tend to see in your ModelView matrix is a lot of rotation and translation to account for the position of your camera and of world space (that is, stuff in the rotation and translation parts of the matrix), what you'll tend to see in your projection matrix is some translation but mostly a lot of skewing (m[3], m[7], m[11]) to show how the camera deforms the world to make it look right on the screen.
+We're going to come back to matrices a little bit later in this article when we talk about cameras.

 There's tons more to know about matrices but we've got to move on to textures!